jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

-This is a small instructional blog post, primarily for my own reference, on how to acquire MySQL support for programs on Windows.
+This is a small instructional blog post, primarily for my own reference, on how to get MySQL support for programs on Windows.
 These steps are for *native* Windows support.
 There's no WSL involvement.

-Using Haskell on windows can be very useful in a [wamp](https://www.wampserver.com/en/) like situation.
+Using Haskell on Windows can be very useful in a [WAMP](https://www.wampserver.com/en/) like situation, where the main legacy codebase is stuck at PHP 5.6 (forever, because upgrading is too painful).
-Where the main legacy code base is stuck at PHP 5.6 (forever because upgrading is to painful).
+However, any new pages can be written with Haskell, which is much easier to upgrade since the compiler will inform you about most changes.
-However any new pages can be written with Haskell, which is much more easy to upgrade since the compiler will tell you about most changes.
+New pages can, for example, be written in [Yesod](https://www.yesodweb.com/), and then simply linked to, or posted to with normal HTML/HTTP.
-New pages can for example be written in [yesod](https://www.yesodweb.com/), and then simply linked to, or posted to with normal HTML/HTTP.
+Although I've not set up a full Yesod web server on Windows (yet), these steps include the hardest part (the database).
-Although I've not setup a full yesod webserver on windows (yet), these step include the hardest part (the database). feel free to [contact me](mailto:hi@jappie.me) for help if you want that.
+Feel free to [contact me](mailto:hi@jappie.me) for help if you want that.

 Specifically,
-we are obtaining MySQL-persistent support with the assistance of the pure MySQL bindings written in Haskell.
+we are obtaining MySQL-persistent support with the help of the pure MySQL bindings written in Haskell.
 Because the bindings are in pure Haskell, they're easily portable.
 Haskell abstracts most operating system oddities away.